-6.6 Updating Drivers in the FreeBSD System 32 6.6.1 Updating the Kernel with the New Driver Source 32 6.6.2 Compiling and Loading the Driver as a Module by Using kIdload (Dynamically Loadable Module) 6.6.3 Updating the MegaRAID Kernel Driver Module in the FreeBSD OS 36 Chapter 7: VMware ESX/ESXi 4.x and ESXi 5.x Driver Installation 37 7.1 Installing Async Drivers on the VMware ESX/ESXi 4.x OS 7.1.1 Installing Async Drivers During a New ESX Installation 7.1.2 Existing ESX Installation by Using esxupdate and a CD 7.1.3 Existing ESX or ESXi Installation by Using esxupdate and the Datastore Browser 7.1.4 Existing ESX or ESXi Installation by Using vihostupdate and a CD 7.2 Installing Async Drivers on the VMware ESXi 5.x OS 7.2.1 Existing ESXi Installation by Using esxcli and Async Driver VIB File 7.2.3 Upgrade Installation 7.2.4 VUM Installation Chapter 8: Solaris 10 x86, Solaris 11, and Solaris Express x86 Driver Installation 41 • 8.1 Contents of the Driver Distribution 8.2 Supported Hardware 8.3 Supported Operating Systems 8.4 Installing the Driver Package During OS Installation (Solaris10 OS, x86 Only) 8.5 Installing the Driver Package during OS Installation (Solaris11 OS, x86 Only) 8.6 Installing or Upgrading the Driver Package after OS Installation 8.7 Removing the Driver Package 8.8 Notes Chapter 9: XenServer Driver Installation 45 9.1 Installing the XenServer 6.0 OS on Storage Managed by a MegaRAID Controller (Primary Storage) 45 Chapter 10: Debian Driver Installation 46 10.1 Installing the MegaRAID 92xx Driver on Storage Managed by a MegaRAID Controller 10.2 Installing the MegaRAID 92xx Driver on a Debian System that Boots from a System Drive 47 10.3 Installing the Driver in a New Debian 6.0 System 47 Chapter 11: OVM Driver Installation 48 Chapter 12: Fedora Driver Installation 49 Chapter 13: CentOS Driver Installation 50
+6.5 Installing the Kernel Driver on a FreeBSD OS That Boots from a Device Not Managed by a MegaRAID Controller (Secondary Storage). .
+32 6.5.1 Installing the FreeBSD OS on a System that Does Not Include an LSI Controller Before the OS Installation 6.5.2 Installing the FreeBSD OS on a System that Includes an LSI Controller Before the OS Installation .
+33 6.6 Updating Drivers in the FreeBSD System 6.6.1 Updating the Kernel with the New Driver Source 6.6.2 Compiling and Loading the Driver as a Module by Using kIdload (Dynamically Loadable Module) 6.6.3 Updating the MegaRAID Kernel Driver Module in the FreeBSD OS .
+37 Chapter 7: VMware ESX/ESXi 4.x and ESXi 5.x Driver Installation .
+38 7.1 Installing Async Drivers on the VMware ESX/ESXi 4.x OS .
+38 7.1.1 Installing Async Drivers During a New ESX Installation .
+38 7.1.2 Existing ESX Installation by Using esxupdate and a CD 7.1.3 Existing ESX or ESXi Installation by Using esxupdate and the Datastore Browser 7.1.4 Existing ESX or ESXi Installation by Using vihostupdate and a CD .
+39 7.2 Installing Async Drivers on the VMware ESXi 5.x OS .
+40 7.2.1 Existing ESXi Installation by Using esxcli and Async Driver VIB File 7.2.2 Existing ESXi Installation by Using esxcli and an Offline Bundle Async Driver Zip File 7.2.3 Upgrade Installation 7.2.4 VUM Installation , 41 Chapter 8: Solaris 10 x86, Solaris 11, and Solaris Express x86 Driver Installation .
+42 8.1 Contents of the Driver Distribution .
+42 8.2 Supported Hardware .
+42 8.3 Supported Operating Systems .
+42 8.4 Installing the Driver Package During OS Installation (Solaris10 OS, x86 Only) .
+43 8.5 Installing the Driver Package during OS Installation (Solaris11 OS, x86 Only) 8.6 Installing or Upgrading the Driver Package after OS Installation 8.7 Removing the Driver Package 8.7.1 Removing an Existing Driver Package 8.7.2 Removing an Inbox Driver/Package on the Solaris 10 OS 8.7.3 Removing an Inbox Driver/Package on the Solaris 11 OS 8.7.4 Removing an Inbox Driver/Package on the Solaris 11 OS (Bootable LSI Controller) .
+46 8.8 Notes .
+47 Chapter 9: XenServer Driver Installation 9.1 Creating a Driver Update Disk (DUD) with a USB Drive 9.2 Installing the XenServer 6.0 OS on Storage Managed by a MegaRAID Controller (Primary Storage) .
+48 9.3 Installing or Updating the XenServer 6.0 OS Driver .
+50 Chapter 10: Debian Driver Installation .
+51 Chapter 11: OVM Driver Installation 52 Chapter 12: Fedora Driver Installation 53 Chapter 13: CentOS Driver Installation .
+54 Chapter 14: Oracle Enterprise Linux Driver Installation .
+55